rticommunity/rticonnextdds-examples/examples/connext_dds/basic_security/py/README.md

 Otherwise, the strings in SecureQos.xml must be updated to reflect the locations of the certificates.

+## Running this Example

+To run this example, type the following commands in two different command shells (one command in each shell), either on the same machine or on different
+machines:

+  > python3 secure_pub.py
+  > python3 secure_sub.py

 ## Linux and macOS systems

 Your LD_LIBRARY_PATH or (DYLD_LIBRARY_PATH for macOS) must include